← Back to Home

 Verdict:

 I currently use two of these for my setup - one facing me, one facing the board.
 Reliable webcams with solid 1080p quality and good low-light performance.
-Great value for dual-camera setups.
+Great for dual-camera setups.

 Best for: Dual-camera setups for streaming and online play